 Which we already knew from the last several thousand years of telling children they should eat an apple a day, so I guess the good news is that you spent your primary school years digesting superfoods during break.

 Enjoyed by the Inca people, quinoa is the least allergenic of all grains, has twice the protein of barley or rice and contains calcium, vitamins and magnesium.
 It’s also got omega 3 and is high in fibre so, basically, it rules the carb universe.
-(And in case you’ve been under a rock for the last few years, it’s ‘keen-wa’.)
+(And in case you’ve been under a rock for the last few years, it’s ‘keen-wa’).
+If you are looking to grow quinoa yourself here is a great guide, to help you get started!

 Salmon!
 Mackerel!
 Sardines!
 Vitamin D!
 Omega-3!
 If it’s not slathered in batter and served with a kilo of salt, go eat fish on a regular basis.
 It’s generally thought that oily fish can reduce fat build-up in the arteries and lower blood pressure, so dust off your Kamikoto fish knife and download some BBC Good Food recipes before they’re taken offline.